 I love my Polaroid SX-70.
 It brought me tons of joy over the past two years and more prints than I could ever hope to get with any other film type.
 But this unmodified film camera comes with a slow shutter, slow film, and slow lens, making it difficult to shoot in all but perfect light conditions.
 MiNT Flash Bar 2 helps fix some of these drawbacks.

-Created by the same company that made its name modifying old SX-70 cameras for full manual control and insane shutter speeds, Flash Bar 2 is a modern take on the disposable bulbs still available on eBay.
-There’s nothing tricky about fitting it on top of the camera and powering on, though it does come with a few extra features that I felt made it well worth the money.
+Created by the same company that made its name modifying old SX-70 cameras for full manual control and insane shutter speeds, Flash Bar 2 is a modern take on the disposable bulbs still available as new old stock.
+There’s nothing tricky about fitting it on top of the camera and powering on, though it does come with a few extra features that I felt made it worth the money.

 Light bulbs that burn out after one use are bad news for the environment.
 MiNT Flash Bar 2 makes shooting instant film a little cleaner by reducing such waste.
 Together with two rechargeable batteries, it’s been serving me for two years producing no trash whatsoever — I’ve even kept the box it came in; it’s a great piece of packaging.